Debug API requests in Postman

 If the API doesn't support the HTTP version you selected, an error displays in the response area.
 For example, the error will display if you select HTTP/2 and the API doesn't support HTTP version 2.0.

 After you send a request, you can verify the HTTP version in the response pane.
-Hover over the network icon Network information locked icon to view information about the HTTP version that was used to send the request.
+Hover over Connection secure icon Connection to view information about the HTTP version that was used to send the request.

 Hover over the network icon for network information